 MC6's Group Calibration allows you to simultaneously calibrate several Instruments/Functions.
-This is practical, e.g. when calibrating Instruments/Functions that are part of a loop.
+This is practical, e.g. when calibrating Instruments/Functions that are part of a loop, or when input generation takes time (temperature) and there are several devices to be calibrated.